What is Corporate Giving?

 Still not convinced about the power of corporate giving?
 The numbers don’t lie.
 Consider the following corporate giving statistics:

-- On average, $20 to $26 billion is donated to nonprofits by corporations annually.
+- On average, companies donate $20 to $26 billion to nonprofits annually.
 This number continues to increase each year.

 - In the U.S., 85% of companies have a formal corporate giving program.

-- 39% of companies have plans to expand their workplace giving programs.
+- 39% of companies have plans to expand their workplace giving programs in the next two years.

-The top 10 corporations donate more than $2 billion annually in cash to nonprofits, and a large portion of this is through employee matching gift programs.
+The top 10 corporations donate more than $2 billion annually to nonprofits, and a large portion is through employee matching gift programs.
 Let’s explore matching gifts and other types of corporate giving programs.

 Types of Corporate Giving Programs